 (Click on the image to see a bigger version.)

-Now this is off the Internet, so I don’t even know if it’s real.
-But I believe it is because we see similar things in essays written by children about their dads.
+Now this is off the Internet, so it may not even be real.
+But it probably is, because we see similar things in essays written by children about their dads.
 And they are always sobering, convicting reminders about the role we play in the lives of our children and grandchildren.

 Here at NCF we talk a lot about the number of kids who don’t live with their dads, but we know there are millions more who are like this child—their dads are present, but distant or uninvolved.
 Maybe they work a lot, or they’re really into their hobbies.
 Often their priorities are simply elsewhere.

-To me, this is a reminder about the power of our modeling.
+This is a reminder about the power of our consistency in modeling.
 We can say we stand for certain things or that our priorities are a certain way, but our children pick up on everything—especially the unspoken, our actions and habits and priorities.
 What are they learning from how we spend our time, or the things we pursue?
 What conclusions are they drawing about what’s most important to us, and even bigger, how important they are to us?
 Do they know that we value time with them, or does it usually seem like we’d rather be somewhere else?

 These things make a huge difference in our children’s lives.
 Let’s all make sure we’re really present as fathers, engaging our kids and demonstrating what they mean to us.

 How would your children describe you?
 Ask them, then join the discussion either below or at our Facebook page.